Our service now covers areas all across Canada

 First things first, check your thermostat to see if it’s set on heat.
 This may seem obvious, but obvious is the best place to begin!
 Regardless of its setting, replace the batteries and set your thermostat 10 degrees warmer than you normally would.
 This will give you an idea of whether your thermostat is heating your home properly.
 If you hear your system turn on and continue to run, then it’s functioning!
 However, if the furnace turns off after a short time, approximately 3 minutes, then it is a symptom of short cycling.

 Short cycling is a common problem with home heating systems.
 Short cycling refers to a system that has a mechanical issue, causing the cycle to terminate prematurely.
-For your home heating system, this could mean two things: the thermostat is not adjusted properly, which could mean it needs to be recalibrated.
+For your home heating system, this could mean two things: the thermostat is not adjusted properly, which could also mean that it needs to be recalibrated.

 The heat exchanger in the furnace is overheating, and a safety device is working by turning it off.
 Test the accuracy of your thermostat with another gauge.
 If they do not match, it’s possible that your thermostat is not correctly calibrated, and will need to be reset.
 If your home heating system has a reset button, now would be the time to go ahead and try it out!
 This should help to clear some of the minor mechanical issues that may cause the system to act irregularly.